-Learn how the Infection Prevention & Control Department at Phoenix Children's Hospital works to prevent infections in our patients and some steps you can take at home to help protect yourself and your loved ones.
+The Infection Prevention & Control Department at Phoenix Children's Hospital works to prevent infections in our patients.

 If you are not feeling well, have a cold or fever, or have an illness that can spread to other people, you should wait until you feel better before visiting to protect our patients.

 Before being allowed to visit patients, children under 12 years of age will be screened at the front desk for signs of infection and illness.

 During respiratory virus season (usually from December to April when cold and flu viruses are common), children under 12 years of age are not allowed to visit hospitalized patients.

 Each year during respiratory virus season, Phoenix Children's Hospital and other hospitals around the country do not let children under the age of 12 visit patients.

 Visitor restrictions generally go into effect in late fall/early winter when respiratory viruses increase in the community.
 Visitor restrictions usually end in the spring.

 Please remember that if you bring children under 12 years of age to our hospital during visitor restrictions, they will not be permitted to visit hospitalized patients or wait in the lobby unattended.